atgreen/idm-satellite-openshift-demo/README.md

 # WORK IN PROGRESS

-The following configurations of IdM, Satellite and OpenShift Container Platform (OSCP) assume that we're working in a lab environment that is disconnected from typical enterprise services.
+The following configurations of IdM, Satellite and OpenShift Container Platform (OCP) assume that we're working in a lab environment that is disconnected from typical enterprise services.
 For the most part, we also assume no access to the internet.
 The one exception would be for the Satellite server, which is allowed to access the internet via web